 - Stroud High School, Stroud (11-18 girls)

-Parents need to contact their preferred grammar school direct to find out about how to apply for their child to sit the 11+ tests.
+Parents need to contact their preferred grammar school directly to find out about how to apply for their child to sit the 11+ tests.
 Parents can select more than one grammar school and are encouraged to do so to offer them choices.
-Parents need to fill in the Common Application Form and a test registration form available from the school.
-Failure to complete the Local Authority's form means the child cannot be offered a place, even if they achieve a qualifying score.
+Parents need to fill in the Common Application Form and a Test Registration Form available from the school.
+Failure to complete the local authority's form means the child cannot be offered a place, even if they achieve a qualifying score.

-It possible for parents applying to Pate's school to sit the test at another local grammar school.
-Parent must notify the school they are applying to of their preference in such a case.
+It is possible for parents applying to Pate's school to sit the test at another local grammar school.
+Parents must notify the school they are applying to of their preference in such a case.

-All the grammar schools are non-fee paying and entry is based on eleven plus (11+) admission test results.
+All the grammar schools are non-fee paying and entry is based on Eleven Plus (11+) admission test results.
 Admission to Year 7 of any of the grammar schools is very competitive and the entrance exams are held in September at each school for entry of the following year.
-Thus, children take the 11+ test at beginning (September) of Year 6.
+Thus, children take the 11+ test at the beginning of Year 6 (September).
 In Gloucestershire, the 11+ admission test involves 2 CEM papers which are set by The Centre for Evaluation and Monitoring (CEM), Durham University.
-There are two multiple choice tests, 45-50 minutes each which is split up into smaller timed sections.
+There are two multiple choice tests, 45-50 minutes each which are split up into smaller timed sections.
 Each paper will test:

-- Verbal Ability (tests vocabulary, comprehension, verbal reasoning)
+- Verbal Ability (testing vocabulary, comprehension, verbal reasoning)

-- Non-Verbal Ability (tests the ability to see how objects relate to each other)
+- Non-Verbal Ability (testing the ability to see how objects relate to each other)

-- Numerical Ability (tests the ability to solve mathematical problems)
+- Numerical Ability (testing the ability to solve mathematical problems)

-We begin tutoring by getting to know your child well and work out a strategy which suit their learning.
-At Achievers our aim is to nurtured students and get the best out of them irrespective of their starting point.
-We do this by assessing the child and identify their strengths and weakness and develop a strategy to help them improve and become a better version of themselves.
-Our tutors are very good at motivating students and makes lessons fun and enjoyable.
-As our tutors are expert at what they do, we will build the necessary foundation upon which your child will thrive.
-Tutoring sessions will focus on all the different aspects of the 11+ test which pupils would be examined on.
-These are done in small chucks in order to make them accessible to pupils.
+We begin tutoring by getting to know your child well and working out a strategy which will suit their learning.
+At Achievers our aim is to nurture students and get the best out of them irrespective of their starting point.
+We do this by assessing the child and identifying their strengths and weaknesses and develop a strategy to help them improve and become a better version of themselves.
+Our tutors are very good at motivating students and making lessons fun and enjoyable.
+As our tutors are experts at what they do, they will build the necessary foundation upon which your child will thrive.
+Tutoring sessions will focus on all of the different aspects of the 11+ test which pupils will be examined on.
+These are done in small chunks in order to make them accessible to pupils.

-If solving mathematical problems questions is their weakness, tutors then would have more sessions to bring them up to speed.
-Once all techniques are fully covered, we then move unto strengthening the child's ability to answer questions as quickly as possible as well as working accurately.
-Furthermore, we focus on assessment tests (mocks) and work with the child on the best way to answer those questions to maximise their potential.
+If solving mathematical problems are a weakness, tutors are able to bring learners up to speed.
+Once all of the techniques are fully covered, we then move on to strengthening the child's ability to answer questions as quickly as possible as well as working accurately.
+Furthermore, we focus on assessment tests (mocks) and work with the child on the best way to answer these questions to maximise their potential.

 At the end of each tutoring session, your child will be given a homework to consolidate their learning and this is reviewed in the next lesson to measure progress.
 Parents are kept in the loop throughout the tutoring sessions and constructive feedback about progress is offered.
 Children are encouraged to read widely as this will improve their vocabulary.
-Our tutors also recommend resources such as books which can support your child to succeed.
-For instance, a link below is a flashcard which parents could buy to help their children improve their vocabulary.
+Our tutors also recommend resources which can support your child to succeed.
+For instance, the link below is for a flashcard which parents can buy to help their children improve their vocabulary.